defold/defold.github.io/manuals/editor.md

 ## Preferences

 You can modify the settings of the editor [from the Preferences window](/manuals/editor-preferences).

-## Keyboard shortcuts

-Keyboard shortcuts and how to customize them can be seen in the [keyboard shortcut manual](/manuals/editor-keyboard-shortcuts).

 ## Editor logs
 If you run into a problem with the editor and need to [report an issue](/manuals/getting-help/#getting-help) it is a good idea to provide log files from the editor itself.
 The editor logs files can be found here: